РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 e-mail: e.veselovskaya@rambler.ru

-Mikhail Drambyan, senior lecturer.
+Mikhail Drambyan, Senior lecturer.

 Mr. Drambyan studies anthropology of war and peace, carries out comparative research of Caucasian and Balkan peoples